amirfeizi/otargen/README.md

 ---
 :loudspeaker: **otargen 1.1.5**

-In this new release, several frequently requested query functions from Open Target are added to the package to expand the package functionality in accessing data that are key in evaluating drug targets.
+In this new release, several frequently requested query functions from Open Target's GraphQL API are added to the package to expand the package functionality in accessing data that are key in evaluating drug targets.
 In addition, multiple technical bugs has been fixed to increase the efficiency of the previous  query functions data retrieval.
 The added new query functions include:

 ▶️ _These data are key in evaluating the tractability of a target._
 -  ` chemblQuery()`: This function queries the Open Targets GraphQL API to retrieve ChEMBL data for a specified gene and disease, including evidence from the ChEMBL datasource.

-▶️ _These data are key in evaluating the target MoA and disease biology._
+▶️ _These data are key to evaluate the target's MoA and disease biology._
 -  `clinvarQuery()`:  This function queries the Open Targets  GraphQL API to retrieve ClinVar data for a specified gene and disease, including evidence from the NCBI datasource.